carrot-foundation/methodology-rules/apps/methodologies/bold/rule-processors/certificate/mass-document-type/README.md

 ## 📄 Description

-Verify if all masses that make up the certificate have 'Organic' declared in the 'Document Type' field.
+Verify if all masses that make up the mass certificate have 'Organic' declared in the 'Document Type' field.

 ### 📂 Implementation